 With a growing list of digital products, Google has been at the forefront, offering essential services for the average business owner for some time now.
-While the service provides a range of useful features, there are alternative options available in the market.
-So let’s walk through them.
+However, while the service provides a range of useful features, alternative options are available in the market.

 Nextiva: One of the business VoIP alternatives to Google Voice is Nextiva.
 It’s ranked among the top business phone systems with exceptional features, such as voicemail-to-email transcription, unlimited calling, conference calling and auto attendants.
 It’s perfect for businesses of all sizes to help transform how users communicate with customers.
 It features a Communication Management System (CMS) and a secure cloud-based backup model that makes it possible for users to store data in one place.

-8×8 Virtual Office: 8X8 is a business VoIP solution that offers a unified communication platform for voice, chat and video.
-Some of its main features include call forwarding, call analytics, business SMS, call recording and intercompany chat.
+8×8 Virtual Office: 8×8 is a business VoIP solution that offers a unified communication platform for voice, chat and video.
+Its main features include call forwarding, call analytics, business SMS, call recording and intercompany chat.
 These features provide the functionality needed for small organizations and larger teams.

 Grasshopper: This VoIP phone system, which ranks among the most affordable VoIP services, features unlimited calling, call forwarding, desktop and mobile apps, business texting, Wi-Fi calling and voicemail-to-email transcription.
 It’s helpful for traveling sales representatives and solopreneurs who prefer using a business phone number on an existing mobile device.